Updating and proving your pre-settled or settled status

-You don’t automatically have the ‘right to reside’ to claim benefits.
-You might have the right to reside for different reasons - for example, because of things like your work or your family.
+You don’t automatically have the right to claim benefits.
+You must show you have a ‘right to reside’.
+You might have a right to reside for different reasons - for example, because of things like your work or your family.
 Check if you have the right to reside.

 When you go for your interview at the Jobcentre you’ll need to prove your pre-settled status and your right to reside.

 You can prove you have pre-settled status by either: